 Then you can grab a fork and walk around the midway, or stop and listen to a live band while noshing on bites of crunchy, savory tacos by the forkful.

 Everyone loves a walking taco bar!
-People can modify their walking tacos to fit their personal taste preferences.
+People can modify their frito pies to fit their personal taste preferences.
 Needless to say, a meal that involves chips as a main component is a hit with kids.

-As you’d probably guess, most of the walking tacos that you see in the concession area aren’t vegan.
-However, it’s easy to make vegan walking tacos with a few simple swaps.
+As you’d probably guess, most of the hay stacks that you see in the concession area aren’t vegan.
+However, it’s easy to prepare them that way with a few simple swaps.

 I make my vegan walking tacos with:

 - Hot sauce (Here are my three top hot sauces!)

 - Jalapeño pepper slices

 But the options are endless!
 Here are a few more topping ideas: